KaulSalil/RoomDataStore/README.md

 Things I would have liked to do :
 Add DI
-Add testcases for testing the business logic of saving and fetching transactions Move the datastore related code written inside main view model to a repository class
+Add automated testcases for testing the business logic of saving and fetching transactions Move the datastore related code written inside main view model to a repository class for clean code